 Q: Doesn’t everyone think at the beginning that they want to go the whole way?

-It’s all good because however far they go, it will leave them in a better place than where they started.
+It’s all good because, however far they go, they will end up in a better place than where they started.

-Something I learned a long time ago as a teacher; I would say things that I knew were going to have an impact and that I was never going to be around to see when that seed grew, when that thought would become an action for that person.
+Something I learned a long time ago as a teacher: I would say things that I knew would have an impact and that I would never be around to see when that seed grew, when that thought would become an action for that person.
 But I knew it would.
-I often get letters from people saying “You said I would do this or change this way.
-And I have and I couldn’t see it then but just wanted you to know.”
+I often get letters from people saying, “You said I would do this or change this way.
+And I have, and I couldn’t see it then, but I just wanted you to know.”
 I’ve learned to say what needs to be said and not look back.
 That’s important to remember when you’re reaching out to help someone on the path.
 Don’t look for results.
 Don’t set expectations.
 Just share and move on.

 But I also know from my own journey that it’s not a straight line.
 This is a path that has fits and starts all along the way.
 So why would I judge somebody else who goes as far as they can?

-If everybody can get just far enough so that the awareness and importance of connection really take hold in them so that they begin seeing the interrelatedness of everything, then they’ll automatically start making different choices.
+If everybody can get just far enough so that the awareness and importance of connection really take hold in them and they begin seeing the interrelatedness of everything, then they’ll automatically start making different choices.
 They’ll become more ecologically responsible.
 They’ll become more caring about nature.
-They’ll grow into better people in relationships, better spouses, better parents.
+They’ll grow into better people in relationships, better spouses, and better parents.

-So if an external teacher can just get people to that point, even that would be huge.
-Even better if that external teacher shows them how to connect to their own inner teacher and sets them free.
+So, if an external teacher can just get people to that point, even that would be huge.
+It would be even better if that external teacher showed them how to connect to their own inner teacher and set them free.

 And that’s an inhibitor to passing.
 Because you’re looking for checkpoints.
-And there are checkpoints, but not the way people think there are.
+There are checkpoints, but not the way people think they are.

 The inner teacher doesn’t/can’t participate in that because the inner teacher knows the truth.

-That’s also one of the ways you can tell whether an external teacher is somebody you should stick around for or whether you need to be moving on.
+That’s also one way to tell whether an external teacher is somebody you should stick with or whether you should move on.

 But as herd animals, we like our groups.
 And everybody wants a leader to take responsibility for them, which is one thing the inner teacher won’t do.
 It won’t take responsibility.

-And the question is why won’t the inner teacher take responsibility?
+The question is, why won’t the inner teacher take responsibility?

 Q: Because we have to take responsibility.

 When it is internalized, who needs responsibility?
 All of this is hugely threatening to most societal structures.
 But that’s a subject for another day.
-For now, place the practice on connecting with your own inner teacher, discovering your gimmes, and moving yourself further along the spiritual path.
+For now, focus on connecting with your own inner teacher, discovering your gimmes, and moving yourself further along the spiritual path.